-- a) Invisible commands are commands from other systems, and are not initiated by the user with the advantage of a high level of automation. - b) Invisible commands are commands for which the interface offers little locus. (p.380) - c) Invisible commands is a term for icon buttons where the icon is so intuitive that the user does not need any pre-knowledge to understand it. - d) Invisible commands are commands for real-time manipulation controls that are hidden behind a right-click, for example, (We know, tough one, but not an answer.) - e) Invisible commands are commands that are used extensively by intermediate and expert users.
+- a) Invisible commands are commands from other systems, and are not initiated by the user with the advantage of a high level of automation. - b) Invisible commands are commands for which the interface offers little locus. - c) Invisible commands is a term for icon buttons where the icon is so intuitive that the user does not need any pre-knowledge to understand it. - d) Invisible commands are commands for real-time manipulation controls that are hidden behind a rightclick, for example. - e) Invisible commands are commands that are used extensively by intermediate and expert users.